Security, Audits, and Certifications

 To allow for the continual flow of information required by international business, the European Commission reached agreement with the U.S. Department of Commerce, whereby U.S. organizations can self-certify as complying with the Safe Harbor principles, which track loosely to the requirements of the Directive.

 For a business to legally transfer data from the EU to the U.S., the U.S. company or other organization must publicly certify that it will comply with Safe Harbor principles, which align with the EU's privacy rules.
-Office 365 and Microsoft Dynamics CRM Online can transfer data from the EU to the U.S. for processing because Microsoft is Safe Harbor certified.
+Office 365 and Dynamics 365 can transfer data from the EU to the U.S. for processing because Microsoft is Safe Harbor certified.

 Microsoft was first certified under the Safe Harbor program in 2001, and we recertify compliance with the Safe Harbor Principles every twelve months.